COSIMA/cosima-recipes/paper/paper.md

 students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean--sea ice model configurations [e.g. @kiss2020accessom2].
 The Cookbook is developed openly in a GitHub repository, with all content exposed through a documentation site built with Sphinx [@sphinx]; see \autoref{fig:website}.
 Tagged versions of the repository are uploaded to a citable archived release [@cosimaCookbook].

+The Cookbook grew out of a loosely organised collection of Python scripts and Jupyter notebooks — many of which were broken.
+During the first COVID-19 lockdown in 2020, the community held its first hackathon [@cosima_hackathon_2020]: a full-day online sprint to bring those notebooks up to date.
+Annual workshops and hackathons since then have gradually shaped the repository into its current curated state.

 ![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based landing page used to navigate tutorials and recipes.
 The website